jasonm23/emacs-theme-amarena/README.md

 M-x package-install <return> autothemer <return>
 ```

-Clone this repo.
+To install this theme, clone this repo.
 In Emacs (v26.1 and above) do:

 ```emacs-lisp
 M-x load-theme <return> amarena-theme.el